docarray/docarray/docs/user_guide/sending/ser/send_doc.md

 # BaseDoc

-In order to send or store [BaseDoc][docarray.base_doc.doc.BaseDoc] you need to serialize them first.
+You need to serialize a [BaseDoc][docarray.base_doc.doc.BaseDoc] before you can store or send it.

-!! note
+!!! note
     [BaseDoc][docarray.base_doc.doc.BaseDoc] supports serialization to `protobuf` and `json` formats.

 ## Serialization to protobuf